 Inventory is valued at the lower of cost and net realizable value.
 Cost is determined by the first in, first out method.
-Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and selling costs.
+Net realizable value is the estimated selling price in the ordinary course of business, less selling costs.

 Capital assets